lart-bangor/research-assistant/README.md

-# Lart Research Client App
+# L'ART Research Client App

-An app to collect survey-type data for research on regional and minority languages.
+An app that facilitates collection, storage and transfer of data for research on bilingualism, with a particular focus on bilinguals who speak a majority language and a regional / minority / minoritized language.
 Developed by the Language Attitudes Research Team at Bangor University.

 ## Contributing